chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

         flat     top-level locales are not further subdivided numa     top-level locales are further subdivided into sublocales, each one a NUMA domain
+        gpu      top-level locales are further subdivided into sublocales, each one a GPU
         ======== =============================================

    If unset, ``CHPL_LOCALE_MODEL`` defaults to ``flat``.